alexgorbatchev/boominator/README.md

 * Parts list with prices and sources
 * Enclousure design in Solidworks and Sketchup
-* Snippets of Saturnus wisdon with references
+* Snippets of Saturnus wisdom with references where available

 ## License